freenas/freenas-docs/userguide/tn_initial.rst

 Accessing the Administrative GUI
 --------------------------------

-Once the system has an IP address, input that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
-You should be prompted to enter the password for the *root* user, as seen in :numref:`Figure %s <tn_login1>`.
+Once the system has an IP address, enter that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
+A prompt appears to enter the password for the *root* user, as shown in
+:numref:`Figure %s <tn_login1>`.